 The Council has experienced multiple transitions in program implementation, partnerships and staff.
 Our partnerships with the North and South Santiam Watershed Councils have simplified - rolling back shared staff and shared grants.
 Our restoration program has expanded its reach to include main stem Willamette floodplain projects including gravel pit restoration and projects in and near urban areas.
 Council staff has seen a complete turnover in 2016, and new partnerships have grown.
 Regional collaborations are growing in the Willamette Valley through programs such as the Willamette River Initiative and Model Watersheds Program, Willamette Mainstem Anchor Habitat Working Group, and the Upper Willamette Working Group as these partnerships are looking to strategically leverage financial vitality.
-Additionally, our partnerships with other cities in our service area show promise for development.
+Additionally, our partnership with the City of Albany continues to deepen for education and restoration purposes, and partnerships with other cities in our service area show promise for development.
 We will continue to develop our communications and fundraising strategy, and will begin exploring new and innovative ways to connect with and serve a broader and more diverse community of stakeholders.